-Using the outputs from MARS to develop a MW vs. LOLE curve, a spreadsheet-based Monte Carlo analysis tool is used to determine the impact of refurbishment delays and return-to-service performance issues on LOLE.
-This is used to determine the amount of additional reserve required to maintain a yearly LOLE of 0.1 days/year.
+By probabilistically assessing the delays to service and forced outage rates, a spreadsheet-based Monte Carlo analysis tool is used to first calculate the average change in available capacity.
+Then with an updated available nuclear capacity, a risk-adjusted LOLE-MW curve is created, which is used to determine the amount of additional reserve required to maintain a yearly LOLE of 0.1 days/year.